alexandertrefz/essence/packages/website/diagnostics.md

 where its Type Arguments are known, or write the arms so that something other than a Type Parameter tells them apart.

+### `undecided-type-arguments`

+A Case of a generic Choice was constructed through its Choice's name — `Holder#Bare`, `Holder#Full({ value = 1 })` — where nothing says which `Holder` it is.
+A Choice's Type Parameters are APPLIED, never inferred: the payload is checked against the instantiation, it does not pick one.
+So either the surrounding position decides, the way it does for the bare `#Bare` form — `constant left: Holder<Integer> = Holder#Bare` — or the construction applies them itself, `Holder<Integer>#Bare`.
+A Choice with no Type Parameters at all is never asked: `Ordering#Equal` is legal anywhere.

 ## Match Expressions

 ### `missing-case`